 I’m not sure at what point I first decided that I liked art, or even if I decided.
-I think I started doing it naturally as a child, painting trees and family portraits that look more like potatoes.
 Every child creates paintings when they’re little that are cherished by adoring parents.
 But for me it became something serious, naturally.

 When I started High School I picked up art as a subject.
 I was ecstatic to be able to spend school time painting, and to get marked on it.
-Obviously at this stage, I thought I was pretty good, and would easily secure top marks.
-Ah the naive bliss.
+I was young and naive and thought I was pretty good.
+Ahhh the naive bliss.
 I was not the best in the class, not by a long shot.
-It was my first real insight into competition, and that there was a whole world of artists out there, who intended to make it as I did.
-I had work to do.
+It was my first insight into competition, and that there was a whole world of artists out there, who intended to make it as I did.

 Having a new idea is hard.
 With so many millions of others to compete with, how can you know that someone else isn’t doing the same thing.
 There used to be a notion of shocking people.
 This doesn’t seem happen so much anymore.

-My art is about myself.
-I find it hard sometimes to tell people what I think, I find I can do this much better through art.
-It is about my insecurities, my fears, my wishes.
+My work is about my insecurities, my fears, my wishes.
 I attempt to show another side of myself, one that doesn’t always make sense, one that perhaps isn’t as likeable.
-Though my subject may sometimes be vulgar, I like it to appear visually pleasing and pretty.
-That’s my vanity coming out.

 My style continues to evolve, I’ve finally come to the realisation that it will continue to do so.